World Literature Wednesdays

 With our international City of Literature Network working hard across the world through these difficult times, we created World Literature Wednesdays as a space for us to share and discuss all of the fantastic stuff going on.

-World Literature Wednesdays will highlight the work taking place in our UNESCO City of Literature Network, drawing attention to how they are coping with the current situation across the globe, sharing best practice, and how this connects us as a global community of creatives.
+World Literature Wednesdays highlighted the work taking place in our UNESCO City of Literature Network, drawing attention to how they are coping with the current situation across the globe, sharing best practice, and how this connects us as a global community of creatives.

 - Online conversations and interviews with representatives from our City of Literature Network